 For non-RPM Linux distributions, you can install MySQL using a .tar.gz package.
-See Chapter 1, Installing MySQL on Unix/Linux Using Generic Binaries.
+See Chapter 1, Installing MySQL from Generic Binaries on Other Unix-Like Systems.

 We do provide some platform-specific RPMs; the difference between a platform-specific RPM and a generic RPM is that a platform-specific RPM is built on the targeted platform and is linked dynamically whereas a generic RPM is linked statically with LinuxThreads.